 Ingredients

-- 3/4 cup small-torn pieces of gluten free white bread (no crusts)
+- 3/4 cup small-torn pieces of gluten free white bread, crusts removed first

 - 1/2 cup finely grated onion + juices